 We can consider multiple supersymmetric defect species, with different values of $\phi$.
 The contribution to the number of BPS states comes only from either the disk, or a disk with one defect (of any species).
-Since the one defect contribution to the number of BPS states computed in eqn. \eqref{eq:BPSssusydef} is independent of $\phi$, a sum over species will only modify the effective value of $w$.
+Since the one defect contribution to the number of BPS states computed in eqn. \eqref{eq:BPSssusydef} has such a mild dependence on $\phi$, a sum over species will only modify the effective value of $w$.
 The answer will still take the form in \eqref{eq:BPSssusydef}, at least as long as all defects satisfy $0<\gamma \leq \pi$.

 For the reasons given above, the most general shift in the spectrum of BPS states is a linear combination of $\cos (\frac{\pi k}{\hq})$, associated to the real part of $w$, or $\sin (\frac{\pi k}{\hq})$, associated to the imaginary part of $w$.
 Only for $w\in \mathbb{R}$ can we preserve charge conjugation invariance, since $\sin(\frac{\pi k}{\hq})$ changes sign under $k\to-k$.
 Moreover, a contribution $\sin (\frac{\pi k}{\hq})$ produces BPS states at charges $k=\pm \hq/2$.
 Since the disk predicts a vanishing number of BPS states at these charges, a model with non-real $w$ would seemingly predict a negative number of BPS states for either $k=+\hq/2$ or $-\hq/2$.
 Such a theory of gravity would then be apparently non-unitary if $\delta=1/2$, so that the spectrum of charges is half-integral.\footnote{A similar issue arises in other examples.
 For example, adding a gas of defects to bosonic JT gravity can lead to a negative density of states.
 On the matrix model side, it has been proposed in \cite{Rosso:2021orf} that this signals a phase transition.}